 I had the luck to work with an extraordinary team in an adventurous setting.
-Putting together Greek traditional music, electronic sounds, improvisation & performative elements makes this hybrid piece a cross between a concert, a theatre performance and an installation.
+Putting together Greek traditional & electronic music, improvisation & performative elements, this piece is a hybrid between a concert, a theatre performance and an installation.

 Thanasis Deligiannis | concept, stage direction, sound design, performance

 Kaja Draksler | keyboards